Adrenaline (Epinephrine) Injector Prescription Guidelines - Summary of 2022 Updates

 • EpiPen® (300 microgram) or Anapen® 300 (300 microgram)

-• New *Anapen® 500 (500 microgram) or Anapen® 300 (300 microgram) or EpiPen® (300 microgram).
+• *Anapen® 500 (500 microgram) or Anapen® 300 (300 microgram) or EpiPen® (300 microgram).

 *The dose of adrenaline in Anapen® 500 is consistent with the intramuscular injection (IMI) dose recommendations for people who weigh more than 50kg in the publications listed on www.allergy.org.au/hp/anaphylaxis/adrenaline-injector-prescription

-ASCIA guidelines should be used in conjunction with clinical judgement, with consideration of issues that include training on a new device and preference of device from the patient or their carer.
+ASCIA Guidelines should be used in conjunction with clinical judgement, with consideration of issues that include training on a new device and preference of device from the patient or their carer.

 © ASCIA 2023

-Content updated January 2023
+Content updated June 2023